 Memory operand addressing mode :

 Direct Addressing is done through a 9-bit address.
-This address is obtained by connecting 7th bit of direct address of an instruction with two bits (RP1, RP0) from STATUS register as is shown on bellow Figure 2.
+This address is obtained by connecting 7th bit of direct address.
+By using an instruction with two bits (RP1, RP0) from STATUS register. this is shown on bellow Figure .
 Any access to SFR registers can be an example of direct addressing.

-It does not take an address from an instruction, but it derives it from IRP bit of STATUS and FSR registers.
-Addressed location is accessed through INDF register which in fact holds the address indicated by the FSR.
+It does not take an address from an instruction.
+But it derives from IRP bit of STATUS and FSR registers.
+Addressed location is accessed through INDF register.
+And INDF register in fact holds the address indicated by the FSR.
 Indirect addressing is very convenient for manipulating data arrays located in GPR registers.
-In this case, it is necessary to initialize FSR register with a starting address of the array, and the rest of the data can be accessed by incrementing the FSR register.
-Figure3-3 shows the indirect addressing concept.
+In this case, it is necessary to initialise FSR register with a starting address of the array, and the rest of the data can be accessed by increment the FSR register.
+Figure shows the indirect addressing concept.